- Asia & the Pacific Policy Studies

 - Contact us

-The call for papers and panels for the 2020 Australasian AID Conference (AAC) is now closed.
+The call for papers and panels for the 2020 Australasian AID Conference (AAC2020) is now closed.

 The conference is multidisciplinary in nature, and examines topics related to aid and international development (the AID in the conference acronym).
 We welcome abstracts and panel proposals from academics and practitioners on the following topics: